Category Archives: Other Areas

 Welcome to CapLaw

-CapLaw is the first electronic newsletter providing up-to-date information on legal and regulatory developments, concise articles and reports on deals and events with particular focus on Swiss capital markets.
-CapLaw is addressed to all Swiss and international lawyers, in-house counsels financial institutions and corporates as well as those who are interested in the Swiss capital markets.
+CapLaw is an electronic newsletter with international reach established and lead by the General Editors.
+We provide up-to-date information on legal and regulatory developments in relation to capital markets, publish concise articles and reports on developments in the Swiss and international financial markets, and inform on recent deals and forthcoming events.
+CapLaw is addressed to all Swiss and international lawyers, in-house counsels, financial institutions and corporates as well as those who are interested in the Swiss capital markets.

 René Bösch, Homburger AG